microsoft/nni/docs/en_US/Compression/Overview.rst

    :target: ../../img/compression_flow.jpg
    :alt:

 The overall compression pipeline in NNI.
-For compress a pretrained model, pruning and quantization can be used alone or in combination.
+For compressing a pretrained model, pruning and quantization can be used alone or in combination.

 .. note::
   Since NNI compression algorithms are not meant to compress model while NNI speedup tool can truly compress model and reduce latency.
 To obtain a truly compact model, users should conduct `model speedup <./ModelSpeedup.rst>`__.
 The interface and APIs are unified for both PyTorch and TensorFlow, currently only PyTorch version has been supported, TensorFlow version will be supported in future.